larstonder/knowledge-injection-cnn/README.md

     Do the same to save the rows constraints propagation domains:
     `python dataset_to_csv.py --filename "DS.PLS.A.UNIQUES.B.4.pls7_10k.txt" --partial-sols-filename "partial_solutions_10k_train.csv" --domains-type rows --domains-filename "rows_propagation_domains_train_10k.csv" --assignments-filename "assignments_10k_train.csv" --dim 7`
     Repeat the two previous steps also for the test set:
-    2) Do the same for the multiple deconstructions of 100 solutions pool (but use the same test set achived for the 10k solutions pool).
+    2) Do the same for the multiple deconstructions of 100 solutions pool (but use the same test set achieved for the 10k solutions pool).
     `python datasetgenerator/dataprocessing.py -n pls7_100.csv --sol-num 100 --iter-num 100`